 PTSD and self-injury (also called deliberate self-harm), such as cutting and burning, frequently co-occur.
 Deliberate self-harm has been defined as the deliberate and direct destruction or alteration of body tissue without conscious suicidal intent, but resulting in injury severe enough for tissue damage to occur.
 Basically, deliberate self-harm means doing something to cause immediate physical harm to yourself but not for the purpose of ending your life.
 Self-harm behaviors may include:

 Cutting, skin carving, severe scratching, head banging, and punching oneself have been found to be some of the most common methods of self-harm.

 The experience of a traumatic event has been linked to deliberate self-harm behavior.
 In particular, people who have a history of sexual abuse and/or physical abuse have been found to be more likely to engage in deliberate self-harm.
 Women who have been raped may also be more likely to begin engaging in deliberate self-harm behavior.
 People with PTSD have also been found to be more likely to engage in this behavior.

 Why Do People Use This Behavior?

 There is evidence that people engage in deliberate self-harm as a way of attempting to express and manage their emotions, such as anxiety, sadness, shame, and/or anger.
 Deliberate self-harm may also provide a temporary escape from or be a way of avoiding emotional pain.

-This man left me with feelings of self loathing, hatred and intense low self esteem.
+This man left me with feelings of self-loathing, hatred and intense low self-esteem.
 He did a lot of damage with few words.
-He is ill equipped to do is job and is highly unprofessional with little understanding of psychiatric conditions.
+He is ill-equipped to do is a job and is highly unprofessional with little understanding of psychiatric conditions.
 I pity the other clients he has to deal with.
 I am lucky I have a great psychotherapist I can debrief this with but not all others are so lucky.